 It doesn’t come quickly.
 So instead just aim for a few people in an array of fields who will do anything for you because they are really your friend.

 As the The New York Times wrote in their Amazon piece, women who care about their career trajectory need to go all in, which often puts their personal and family life second.
 Do you think women can have it all?

 No one can have it all.
 If you want to have a huge career you give up everything else.
 Men and women have an equal opportunity to give up their whole life for their job.

 What led you to launch your latest company, Quistic?

 I launched Quistic because people kept telling me to do online courses, and the first course I did made $80,000.
 So I thought to myself that there’s a huge market for fun, irreverent courses about how to have a good life by way of a good job.

 Lastly, if you could give your 20-year-old self one piece of advice, what would it be?

 Have more self-confidence.

 I loved this interview.
-For an INTJ like me who over-analyzes everything, Penelope’s simple and direct answers are just what I need.
-Whenever I face a big career obstacle, I head over to her excellent blog for advice.
-It’s had a huge impact on my life.
-Be sure to check out Quistic, too.
+Because for an INTJ like me who over-analyzes everything Penelope’s simple and direct answers are just what I need.